run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/release/use/deployment-release-activities.md

 Description: This functionality is intended to plan the activities to be deployed to the release.
 # Activities of the deployment release phase

-This functionality is intended to plan the activities to be deployed to the release.
+This functionallity allows to plan the activities to be implemented along the release, similar to what occurs in the Release Planning phase.

 Before getting started
 --------------------

 Before performing the activities inherent to the Release Deployment, there must be a Release with the planning phase completed.

 Procedure